bigmlcom/bigmler/docs/index.rst

 --progress_bar  Shows an update on the bytes uploaded when creating a new source.
 This option might run into issues depending on the locale settings of your OS.

 --no_model  Does not create a model.
 BigMLer will only create a dataset.
 --resources_log LOG_FILE   Keeps a log of the resources generated in each command.
+--version   Shows the version number
+--verbosity LEVEL  Turns on (1) or off (0) the verbosity.

 Building the Documentation
 ==========================